 Absolutely!
 In fact, some of the sites even offer special programming designed with kids in mind, including tours, crafts, and other activities.
 Due to safety reasons, some sites are adult only.
 In order to make the most of your visit, search ahead of time on the website using “family friendly” filters.

 Is There A Way To Skip The Lines?

 There sure is!
-A limited number of Passports will be sold for $150 (all tax deductible), which will have you skip to the head of the line at all the Open Access Sites.
+A limited number of Passports will be sold for $150 (all tax deductible), which will have you and one other person skip to the head of the line at all the Open Access Sites.
 Since the Advance Registration Sites are ticketed, it is not valid for those.

 Will There Be Open Houses Taking Place In My Neighborhood?

 Lucky for us New Yorkers, the open houses will be happening all over the city, making it super simple to attend no matter what neighborhood or Glenwood building you live in!
-A few of the sites we’re really anticipating this year are the Mount Vernon Hotel Museum and Garden (nestled in the Upper East Side, and a beautiful place to take a breather from the stressors of everyday life), and Cast Hall at the Institute of Classical Architecture & Art (situated in Midtown, and the perfect kid-friendly event to attend!) and the Cathedral Church of Saint John The Divine (a true worldwide architectural gem, worth the trip to Morningside Heights!).
+One of the sites we’re really anticipating this year is the Mount Vernon Hotel Museum and Garden (nestled on the border of the Upper East Side and Midtown East, not far from The Bamford and The Bristol!), a beautiful place to take a breather from the stressors of everyday life.
+We’re also patiently awaiting access to the Institute of Classical Architecture & Art (situated in Midtown, and the perfect kid-friendly event to attend!) and the Cathedral Church of Saint John The Divine (a true worldwide architectural gem, worth the trip to Morningside Heights!).